McMasterRS/EEG-Toolkit/README.md

 ## Documentation

-Full descriptions for each node can be found on the repository's [Read The Docs](https://wario-eeg.readthedocs.io/en/latest/) page, as well as examples on how to use them.
+Full descriptions for each node can be found on the toolkit's [Read The Docs](https://wario-eeg.readthedocs.io/en/latest/) page.
 A copy of this documentation is also included in the repository and can be accessed via the help window in the WARIO editor.